Trump declares 'hate has no place in our country,' as Dems demand recall of Congress

 But Castro, speaking to anchor Jonathan Karl, reiterated that only the shooter bears "direct" responsibility.
 In a statement released later Sunday, Castro echoed that comment, saying, “These shooters are ultimately to blame for their actions.
 They are attempting to terrorize us but I believe that the vast majority of Americans reject this hatred."

-Meanwhile, Democratic presidential candidate Bernie Sanders, speaking in North Las Vegas, urged Senate Majority Leader Mitch McConnell to call senators back to Washington from their summer recess.
+In North Las Vegas, Democratic presidential candidate Bernie Sanders became one of several prominent Democrats to demand Senate Majority Leader Mitch McConnell call senators back to Washington from their summer recess.

 He said the Senate should "have a special session to address gun violence in America and let us finally have the courage to take on the NRA."